-4. The founded by Elton Mayo and later propagated by Roethlisberger, Whitehead, W. F. Whyte and Homans offers a coherent view of the nature of industrial conflict and harmony.
-5. The 6.
-The 7.
-Thelooks at industrial relations from a societal perspective.
+4. The..... founded by Elton Mayo and later propagated by Roethlisberger, Whitehead, W. F. Whyte and Homans offers a coherent view of the nature of industrial conflict and harmony.

+5. The of Weber has laid considerable importance to the question of control in the context of increasing rationalization and bureaucratization.
+It is closely related to Weber's concern related to control in organizations was his concern with "power of control and dispersal".

+6. The was developed by J. P. Dunlop of Harvard University in 1958.
+According to this approach, individuals are part of an ongoing but independent social system.
+The behavior, actions and role of the individuals are shaped by the cultures of the society.

+7. Thelooks at industrial relations from a societal perspective.
 It views industrial relations as a microcosm of the wider capitalist society.
 The basic assumption of this approach is that industrial relations under capitalism are an everlasting and unavoidable source of conflict.

-8means virtual Office or working from home or other place other than company office with the use of IT.
+8.....means virtual Office or working from home or other place other than company office with the use of IT.
 Due to spread of Corona virus pandemic throughout the world this practice was adopted by many companies.

 9. In several companies is implemented to encourage employees to refer friends and relatives for employment in the organization.

 10. Theimplies that welfare facilities are provided to make the workers more efficient.
 If workers are fed properly, clothed adequately and treated kindly, and if the conditions of their work are congenial, they will work efficiency.